Neolithic European Ceramic Vessel | Painted Terracotta Jar | Circa 5500–4500 BCE

 Features

-- Bulbous body with a wide rim and narrow neck, ideal for ritual or storage use
+- Wide-rimmed bulbous body ideal for ritual or ceremonial use

 Cultural Significance